-Treatment begins with diet modification and medicines.
+Treatment begins with dietary changes and medicines.
 Your child may need to take several medicines, including vitamins, calcium, bicarbonate, and blood pressure pills.
-As a result, medication management can be a major challenge.
+So, medication management can be a major challenge.

-If your child must take so much medicine that it affects his or her appetite, contact your doctor for advice.
-Try to find the most acceptable forms of medicine (smaller pills, capsules, or more concentrated liquids, for example) and simplify the medication schedule under your doctor's guidance.
+If your child must take so much medicine that it affects his or her appetite, call your doctor for advice.
+Try to find the most acceptable forms of medicine (smaller pills, capsules, or more concentrated liquids, for example) and simplify the schedule under your doctor's guidance.

 Injectable medicines are available for treatment of anemia and growth failure in some kids with chronic kidney disease.
 Erythropoetin can increase the red blood cell count, which often improves energy and activity levels in kids with kidney failure.
 Many kids with chronic kidney disease will grow more normally with the help of human growth hormone injections.

 Children with chronic kidney failure may not have any symptoms until about 80% of their kidney function is lost.
-Then, they may feel tired, have nausea or vomiting, have difficulty concentrating, or experience confusion.
-Accumulated fluid appears as swelling in the skin, fluid congestion in the lungs, and high blood pressure.
+Then, they may feel tired, have nausea or vomiting, have difficulty concentrating, or feel confused.
+Fluid build-up appears as swelling in the skin, fluid congestion in the lungs, and high blood pressure.
 At this stage, two treatment options are available — dialysis and transplant.

 Nearly all kids with end-stage kidney disease eventually receive transplants.
 If a living related donor can't be found, dialysis may be required until a donor kidney becomes available.